athulrajts/DataContainer/README.md

 ```
 double width = PropertyContainer.GetValue<double>("Width");
 ```
-This will return **default(T)** if the property is not present, that is, it�ll return null for reference types, 0 for numeric types, false for Boolean and so on.
+This will return **default(T)** if the property is not present, that is, it'll return null for reference types, 0 for numeric types, false for Boolean and so on.
 ###### Method 3
 ```